ibrahim-mrq/SendEmail/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fibrahim-mrq%2FSendEmailAddress.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fibrahim-mrq%2FSendEmailAddress?ref=badge_shield) [![](https://jitpack.io/v/ibrahim-mrq/SendEmail.svg)](https://jitpack.io/#ibrahim-mrq/SendEmail)

+## Description

+You can send an email without going to the email application through the application, but you have to change some security settings within the Gmail account.

 ## Getting Started
 These instructions will help you set up this library easily on your current project and working in no time.
 You only need a few configurations to start working!